MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-vat-group.md

 ---
-title: The VAT Group Management Extension | Microsoft Docs
+title: The VAT Group Management Extension
 description: You can engage with other businesses to form a VAT group, and act as either a member or representative of the group when reporting VAT.
 author: bholtorf
 manager: annbe
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na